Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 - Saturday's over/under is 1.0 point higher than the combined 42 PPG average of the two teams.

-- This contest's total is 5.7 points fewer than the 48.7 these two squads combine to give up per game in 2021.

-- The Huskies and their opponents have scored an average of 50.2 points per game in 2021, 7.2 more than Saturday's total.
+- The 48.7 points per game these two squads have surrendered to opponents this season are 5.7 more than the 43 total in this contest.

-- The 43-point total for this game is 6.8 points below the 49.8 points per game average total in Buffaloes games this season.
+- The 43-point over/under for this game is 6.8 points below the 49.8 points per game average total in Buffaloes games this season.

 Washington Stats and Trends

-- The Huskies have covered the spread once this season when favored by 6.5 points or more (in three chances).
+- This season, the Huskies have just one against the spread win in three games as a favorite of 7 points or more.

-- Washington's games this year have hit the over on just two of nine set point totals (22.2%).
+- Washington's games this year have hit the over on only two of nine set point totals (22.2%).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.